himanshusharma6797/blog/README.md

 # blog
-This repo have learning concept of reactjs
+This repo have learning concept of reactjs, Javascript, etc.